nickwade-phl/percent-for-art-update/README.md

 # percent-for-art-update
-Run these three scripts in succession to update the working versions of the Percent for Art layers before they are added to databridge.
+Three arcpy scripts that run in succession to update the working versions of the Percent for Art layers before they are added to databridge.